Selling an Accounting Practice Checklist: How to Get Started

 - How valuable are your key local staff to success?

 - Make succession planning a strategic goal

-- Getting your business ready for sale often takes two years or more.
+- Getting your business ready for a buyer often takes two years or more.
 Are you prepared to:

 - Undergo a full financial review